workmajj/slushbox/README.md

 * Cannot limit the change-search tree to particular files or subdirectories.

-I'm not sure if I'll be developing Slushbox further, but it's at least neat to see the basic idea at work.
-This differs from most of the other automatic-reload extensions out there in that it's triggered by filesystem changes instead of a simple timer.
+I'm planning to fix most of these as time allows.
 Thanks to [@robert_winslow](http://twitter.com/robert_winslow) for the initial idea!

 Testing & Usage
 ---------------